-Before comparing the results it is important to emphasize that the below statements are not statistically substantiated because the sample sizes of the different profiles are not equal.
+Before comparing the results it is important to emphasize that the below statements are not statistically substantiated because the total amount of participants is too low for the Non-binary profile.
+Besides that the sample sizes of the different profiles are not equal.
 The statements are therefore indicative.